Sweden's Björn Eriksson and the Cash Uprising

 The impact of the document trickled through the Cash Debate ever since, but it wasn't translated into English until Currency Research got on the case.

-Now, he devotes his time to the 'cash problem' and the 'corruption, deceit and security risks' that fuel it.
-Recently, the former Cash Uprising (Kontantupproret) leader wrote an article for Debatt concerning the security issues of losing cash altogether.
+As former police chief, Interpol leader and governor, Eriksson is highly influential within Sweden's cash debate.
+Recently, the Cash Uprising (Kontantupproret) leader wrote an article for Debatt concerning the security issues of losing cash altogether.

 "Consumers are not shaping Ulvaeus’ utopian dream of a cashless future," he says, "the banks and credit card companies are".